alma-oss/fkafka-application/src/Filter/README.md

 ## Filter computed expression
 It allows you to create a filter application easier.
 It has build-in a filter consumer, metrics, etc.

-Filter computed expression returns `FilterApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.runFilter` function.
+Filter computed expression returns `FilterApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.

 | Function | Arguments | --- |
 | --- | --- | --- |